| [ << Working with input files ] | [Top][Contents][Index] | [ Controlling output >> ] |

 If tags mark alternatives that have non-zero duration, the

-alternatives are often conceptually simultaneous, in which case it
+alternatives are often conceptually simultaneous.
+In this case it

 is best to put the alternatives in a simultaneous music expression